From sit-ins and toga parties to studying and forming lifelong friendships, college can be one of life’s most memorable experiences.

 Full-service movers are convenient but pricey

-So if you’re just shipping a dresser, a night table, and a few boxes, you’ll pay more than you should, and transit times can be maddeningly long on small interstate moves.
+So if you’re just shipping a dresser, a night table, and a few boxes, you’ll pay more than you should for packing services, and transit times can be maddeningly long on small interstate moves.

-In addition, that 80-foot long tractor-trailer may not fit in your dorm’s tiny parking lot, which means you’ll probably pay an additional shuttle charge.
+In addition, that lengthy tractor-trailer may not fit in your dorm’s tiny parking lot, which means you’ll probably pay an additional shuttle charge to get everything unloaded.

 Getting to college via car, train, bus, or plane

-For those who travel lightly, flying or getting to college by bus, train or car are feasible options.
+For those who travel lightly, getting to college by bus, train, plane, or car are feasible options.

-Personal items can be checked or carried on, but you won’t be able to take furniture or bulky articles, and though buses and trains can be cheap, airline tickets generally aren’t.
+Personal items can be checked or carried on, but you won’t be able to take furniture or bulky items.
+Though buses and trains can be cheap, airline tickets generally aren’t.

-Driving a personal vehicle or having mom and dad drive you in theirs is another time-tested moving alternative, but unless they own a van, pickup truck, or station wagon, you’ll be limited in what you can take with you.
+Driving a personal vehicle or having mom and dad drive you in theirs is another time-tested moving alternative, but unless they own a van, pickup truck, or station wagon, you’ll be limited in how much you can pack.

 Small move specialists are great for long-distance college moves